 The FBI director calls Barr's FISA abuse investigation appropriate, but on the other hand, doesn't see much of anything done wrong by the FBI.

-Uh do you want to give us a heads up of that before we get into this?
+Do you want to give us a heads up of that before we get into this?

-Sure, yes.
+Sure, yeah.

-What was his uh his client's mission?
+What was his client's mission?

 It turns out it wasn't to be a good FBI informer.

-It had a lot more to do with election dirty tricks, and these documents will be dispositive.
+It had a lot more to do with election dirty tricks.

 So hopefully it'll be an important story.

-The thing that nobody's really seemingly understanding in the in the media mob is that it's been self-evident what happened here from day one that this this plan to exonerate Hillary without even a a real investigation, because she was the favored candidate.
+The thing that nobody's really seemingly understanding in the media mob is that it's been self-evident what happened here from day one, that this plan to exonerate Hillary without even a real investigation because she was the favored candidate, that is illegal, and the people involved in that were obstructing real justice themselves by doing as much.

-I'm like, okay, Mueller testified.
+I'm like, okay, Mueller, testify.

 When did you know there was no collusion?

-John Dowd says you knew a year ago, that you told him a year ago that there was no effort, no collusion by the Trump campaign.
+John Dowd says you knew a year ago, that you told him a year ago, that there was no effort, no collusion by the Trump campaign.

 How did you avoid that topic altogether?

-So I think maybe a that may be a really important question, Sean.
+That may be a really important question, Sean.

-And I I think that the Dems may have more to lose in this testimony than they're appreciating right now.
+And I think that the Dems may have more to lose in this testimony than they're appreciating right now.

 And first, do you agree with me?

-Because everything I'm saying is predicated on Barr's testimony last week that he's finished with the Mueller report.
+Because everything I'm saying is predicated on Barr's testimony last week, that he's finished with the Mueller report.

 It's over.

-He's not gonna change his mind.
+He's not going to change his mind.

 Do you agree with that?

-Uh Sean, I think this is a stage show.
+As I've said on your show at night, Sean, I think this is a stage show.

-And in the old days when they had summer theater when they would change the set, they didn't want people to pay attention on stage.
+And in the old days, when they had summer theater, when they would change the set, they didn't want people to pay attention on stage.

 They'd send a minstrel and a mime out to entertain the crowd and keep you distracted.

-What's going on with all of this stuff in Congress and Mueller and Barr is really a side show because on the main stage, we are transitioning from Russia collusion, which turned out to be a fiction uh uh uh uh uh bill does a nonfiction story, and we're now moving to this thing called accountability and the FISA abuses and and the FBI's conduct of spying on a political campaign.
+What's going on with all of this stuff in Congress and Mueller and Barr is really a sideshow because on the main stage, we are transitioning from Russia collusion, which turned out to be a fiction billed as a nonfiction story.

 That is going to be the story that everyone will be paying attention to this summer and fall.

-Uh, I think you're right, and there's this avalanche of information that is coming.
+And there's this avalanche of information that is coming.

 How high up do you think this is now beginning to go?

-I mean, the closed door testimony has been very revealing, because Strck and Page they're saying a lot of interesting things, not the least of which is this goes right into the office of the attorney general at the time, that would be Loretta Lynch, and she was making all the decisions.
+I mean, the closed-door testimony has been very revealing because Strzok and Page, they're saying a lot of interesting things, not the least of which is this goes right into the office of the Attorney General at the time.

-Um, and they're also now beginning to turn on each other, it seems, a circular firing squad among those in the deep state that have abused power.
+And they're also now beginning to turn on each other, it seems, a circular firing squad among those in the deep state that have abused power.

-That's that's absolutely what's going on.
+That's absolutely what's going on.

-He's a controlled FBI informant, allegedly working on a counterintelligence investigation, and yet he is inside the State Department three weeks before the election, passing around the same information he's already given to the FBI, and uh most importantly, talking about the election as a deadline, talking about his need to get this information out before the election.
+He's a controlled FBI informant, allegedly working on a counterintelligence investigation, and yet he is inside the State Department three weeks before the election, passing around the same information he's already given to the FBI, and most importantly, talking about the election as a deadline, talking about his need to get this information out before the election.

-all of these biases, his anti-Trump hatred, his desire to contact the media, his desire to spread his information outside the FBI, not only violated the FBI's informant rules, it was evidence that this was a political dirty trick.
+All of these biases, his anti-Trump hatred, his desire to contact the media, his desire to spread his information outside the FBI, not only violated the FBI's informant rules, it was evidence that this was a political, dirty trick.

 It was not a normal counterintelligence informant trying to develop a normal case.